dmeehan1968/junie-explorer/.junie/guidelines.md

 - Implement project and issue browsing
 - Add authentication for multi-user environments
 - Enhance the UI with more interactive elements

-# MCP Tools

-- Use Jetbrains
-- Use context7